Psychology (PSYC)

 Graduation with Leadership Distinction: GLD: Diversity and Social Advocacy

-Characteristics, causes, needs, and intervention strategies for children with a broad range of exceptionalities including mental, physical, social/emotional difficulties and atypical gifts and talents.
+Characteristics, causes, needs, and intervention strategies for individuals with neurodevelopmental differences including a focus on biological, societal, cognitive, physical, and social/emotional strengths and challenges.

 Intensive study of topics selected from the field of social psychology.